jetimms/cashflow/README.md

 What's done
 -----------
 [Fixed in v0.28.0 on 20140406]
+Make it obvious to the user that the fields are read only.

+I added Qt::BackgroundRole and Qt::ForegroundRole to the data() method of SqlTableModel with gray colors for the read-only columns.

+[Fixed in v0.28.0 on 20140406]
 Disable the editor from showing in read-only fields.

-I used the overrode the QSqlTableModel::flags method to ignore the read-only fields.
+I overrode the QSqlTableModel::flags method to ignore the read-only fields.

 [Fixed in v0.27.2 on 20140404]
 After setting the editors to save data on a click-off or a tab-off event, the add period and clone period actions no longer worked.
 The problem was the focus was getting set to period view before the period was created.